DefenderOfBasic/works-in-progress/quartz-notebook/content/messy-wip/Things people have said about me.md

 > I get this fuzzy feeling everytime I see your posts now bc I KNOW ima learn something.
 Like a body ping of excitement except is me learning how to learn.

+> you bring such good collaborative ~ excitable vibe here! thank you!
+I feeeeeed off that energy. vampire, but for energy instead of blood🎇

 > i really enjoy your tweets
 >
 > to the point where if i see your pfp in the "new tweets" pill thingy on twitter i instantly click it to see them